sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 One of the popular initial deep learning approaches was patch classification where each pixel was separately classified into classes using a patch of the image around it.[10]
 The main reason to use patches was that classification networks usually have full connected layers and therefore required fixed size images.
 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/pixlewise.PNG)
+> (Figure 18: dumb pixel Network, gets an image as an input, and extract patches to classify each of them to cow or grass)

 In 2014, Fully Convolutional Networks (FCN) by Long et al. from Berkeley, popularized CNN architectures for dense predictions without any fully connected layers.
 This allowed segmentation maps to be generated for an image of any size and was also much faster compared to the patch classification approach.
 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/FCN.PNG)
+> (Figure 19: fcn, gets an image as an input, and use multi-layer convolution the use activate to each label at pixel resolution)

 Almost all the subsequent state of the art approaches on semantic segmentation adopted this paradigm.
 (pictures from Stanford University School of Engineering course)